vibebits/solana-seal/solana-seal-dapps/README.md

 1. **Connect Wallet**: Click the "Connect Wallet" button to connect your Solana wallet.

+2. **Create a session key**: Session key authorizes Seal key server to call `seal_approve` function a Solana Program for a period of time.
+So you won't need to sign for each request for a decryption key.

-2. **Enter Key ID**: Enter a key ID that will be used in the Seal program instruction.
+2. **Enter Key ID**: Enter an encryption id that will be used in the Seal program instruction. (for starter example, id that starts with '123' will pass `seal_approve` check, so decryption will be successful)

 3. **Request Key**: Click the "Request Key" button to:
-   - Create a transaction with a `seal_approve` instruction
+   - Create a transaction with one or more `seal_approve` instructions
-   - Sign the transaction with your wallet
-   - Generate a certificate with your wallet's public key
-   - Sign the certificate with your wallet
+   - No need to sign as session key is used and the transaction is only simulated.
-   - Send the request to the key server
+   - Send the request to the key servers
+   - Servers check `seal_approve` of the Solana program
-   - Receive encrypted decryption keys
+   - If the function return `true`, servers return decryption keys

-4. **View Results**: The response from the key server will be displayed, showing the encrypted decryption keys.
+4. **View Results**: If threshold of keys are received, then decryption can be made successfully.

 ## Integration Details

 The app demonstrates a complete flow for interacting with the Seal key server:

-1. **Frontend Form**: Collects user input for the key ID
+1. **Encryption**: Encrypt client-side with encryption id
 2. **Wallet Signing**: Uses Solana wallet adapters for transaction and message signing
 3. **API Request**: Formats and sends the request to the key server
-4. **Response Display**: Processes and displays the encrypted keys
+4. **Decryption**: Fetch keys and decrypt

 ## Customization

 You can modify the application to suit your specific needs:

-- Update the `PROGRAM_ID` in `src/hooks/useSealProgram.ts` to match your Solana program
+- Update the `.env` for `STARTER_PROGRAM_ID` or `WHITELIST_PROGRAM_ID` with your own Solana Program ID to try out with your own `seal_approve` logic
-- Modify the key ID generation logic in the form
-- Implement actual ElGamal encryption/decryption (current implementation uses placeholders)

-## Next Steps

-For production use, you would need to:

-1. Implement proper ElGamal key generation and encryption
-2. Add error handling for network issues and validation failures
-3. Enhance the UI to display more information about the keys
-4. Implement decryption of the received keys
+- Read more about **identity based encryption** (https://github.com/MystenLabs/seal/blob/main/Design.md) to develop your own access policy patterns